Chaenorhinum minus: Habitat and distribution

 It is such a small plant that it relies upon disturbance to compete with other plants for light.
 Once a common weed in farmers' fields, it has suffered from agricultural intensification and is now mainly seen in gardens and around railways, as well as roadsides and industrial sites.
 Its UK distribution shows it favours chalky soil.

 This species is native to continental Europe, found mainly in south and central Europe, though it reaches as far north as Sweden.
 It is considered to have 'archaeophyte' status in the United Kingdom ie. is thought to have been introduced many centuries ago.
 It has also been introduced to the US and Canada.

-Taxonomy

-There are considered to be four subspecies of Chaenorhinum minus: